Betti Spectral Gluing: Abstract

 \section{Abstract}

 Given a complex reductive group $G$, Borel subgroup $B\subset G$, and topological surface $S$ with boundary $\partial S$, we study the ``Betti spectral category" $\DCoh_\cN(\Loc_G(S, \partial S))$ of coherent sheaves with nilpotent singular support on the character stack of $G$-local systems on $S$ with $B$-reductions along $\partial S$.
 Modifications along the components of $\partial S$ endow $\DCoh_\cN(\Loc_G(S, \partial S))$ with commuting actions of the affine Hecke category $\cH_G$ in its realization as coherent sheaves on the Steinberg stack.
 We prove a ``spectral Verlinde formula" identifying the result of gluing two boundary components with the Hochschild homology of the corresponding $\cH_G$-bimodule structure.
 The equivalence is compatible with Wilson line operators (the action of $\Perf(\Loc_G(S))$ realized by Hecke modifications at points) as well as Verlinde loop operators (the action of the center of $\cH_G$ realized by Hecke modifications along closed loops).
 The result reduces the calculation of such ``Betti spectral categories" to the case of disks, cylinders, pairs of pants, and the M\"obius band.
+We also show how to impose arbitrary ramification conditions in terms of modules for the affine Hecke category.